 Provide individuals, families, and groups with the psychosocial support needed to cope with chronic, acute, or terminal illnesses.
-Services include advising family care givers, providing patient education and counseling, and making referrals for other services.
-May also provide care and case management or interventions designed to promote health, prevent disease, and address barriers to access to healthcare.
+Services include advising family caregivers.
+Provide patients with information and counseling, and make referrals for other services.
+May also provide case and care management or interventions designed to promote health, prevent disease, and address barriers to access to healthcare.

-Clinical Social Worker, Dialysis Social Worker, Director of Social Services, Director of Social Work, Hospice Social Worker, Licensed Clinical Social Worker (LCSW), Medical Social Worker, Nephrology Social Worker, Oncology Social Worker, Renal Social Worker, Social Work Case Manager, Social Worker
+Clinical Social Worker, Hospice Home Care Social Worker, Hospice Social Worker, Licensed Clinical Social Worker (LCSW), LMSW (Licensed Master Social Worker), Medical Social Worker, Nephrology Social Worker, Oncology Social Worker, Psychosocial Coordinator, Renal Social Worker, Social Work Case Manager, Social Worker

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, All, is listed after the major.

 People in this career often have these skills:

 People in this career often know a lot about: